mangaioct6/NLP_20/README.md

+## !.
+For first question, answer is in map reduce file
 ## 2. Steps I have used to create and run map-reducer py files
 * In VS I have opened NLP_20 folder.
 Under that folder created a new folder called map_reduce.
 Opened a mapper.py file inside map_reduce.